strapi/strapi/docs/3.0.0-beta.x/migration-guide/migration-guide-alpha.26-to-beta.md

 ## Updating global Strapi installation

-If you have previously installed Strapi globally.
+If you have installed Strapi globally.
 You will need to upgrade its version:

 ```bash
 npm install -g strapi@beta